Act of 18 June 1965 no. 4

 • he has been stopped at a traffic control.

-If the test result or other circumstances give reason to believe that the driver of a motor vehicle has violated the provisions of § 22 or § 22 b, the police can carry out a special investigation into whether there are signs and symptoms of intoxication and produce him for a breath test, blood test, saliva test and clinical medical examination to seek to determine the impact.
+If the test result or other circumstances give reason to believe that the driver of a motor vehicle has violated the provisions of Section 22 or Section 22 b, the police can carry out a special investigation into whether there are signs and symptoms of intoxication and produce him for a breath test, blood test, saliva test and clinical medical examination to seek to determine the impact.
 Such representation must generally take place when the driver refuses to take part in a breathalyzer test or a preliminary test of whether the driver is under the influence of another intoxicating or anesthetic agent.

 A breath test is taken by the police.
 A blood sample and saliva sample can be taken by a doctor, nurse, health secretary or bioengineer.
 A clinical medical examination is carried out when there is suspicion of the influence of substances other than alcohol or other special reasons justify it.